nmarcin7/nmarcin7/README.md

 ### Hi there 👋

+My name is Marcin and I am looking for a first job as a flutter developer.
+I am a hard-working, independent and communicative person.

+📫 marcinniemczyk7@gmail.com

 <!--
 **nmarcin7/nmarcin7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.